 Maggie is eligible for Public Service Loan Forgiveness.
 She has one year left of residency at a $60,000 salary.
 She then earns an attending income of $160,000, adjusted upwards for inflation.
 Here’s PSLF vs private refinancing at 5%.

 Clearly, PSLF has massive savings over refinancing.
 However, there are so many ways Maggie could save money, it’s not even funny.
 She could’ve started making payments earlier, consolidated her loans strategically, or focused on retirement savings.

 We didn’t even model the impact of getting married.
-Let’s look at Enrique the veterinarian now.
+Let’s look at Tim the veterinarian now.

-Since Enrique works at VCA, a private employer, he must pay over 20 years under the Pay As You Earn (PAYE) plan.
+Since Tim works at VCA, a private employer.
+He must pay over 20 years under the Pay As You Earn (PAYE) plan.
 He must also pay taxes on the forgiven balance.
-This is a big difference to what Maggie experiences since she works at a not for profit employer.
+This is a big difference to what Maggie experiences since she works at a not-for-profit employer.

-Take a look at the 220-year cost below, assuming Enrique earns $75,000 per year an remains single.
+Take a look at the 20-year cost below, assuming Tim earns $75,000 per year and remains single.